 Jessica previously served as Legal Director of Centro de los Derechos del Migrante, Inc. (Center for Migrants Rights), a transnational migrant workers’ rights organization and was a Civil Rights Fellow at Goldstein, Borgen, Dardarian & Ho, where she represented workers in civil rights and employment class action cases.
 Jessica graduated from U.C.
 Berkeley School of Law in 2009, Before law school, Jessica was a paralegal at Friends of Farmworkers in Philadelphia, providing outreach and legal assistance to migrant farmworkers throughout Pennsylvania.

-Shayla Thompson, Government Affairs Manager at National Employment Law Project (NELP)
+Shayla Thompson, Senior Program Manager at National Employment Law Project (NELP)

 Shayla is NELP’s government affairs manager.
 Shayla supports NELP’s efforts to create and support policies and campaigns that uplift Black and Brown workers through legislative advocacy, research, and testimony.
 She is committed to underpinning the work of communities of impacted workers that pillar economic policy.
 Her tenure at NELP has included projects committed to racial equity, healthful and safe workplaces, and facilitating equity training.